JonSnowbd/Ash/docs/faq-defaultec/general.md

 - **UpdateInterval**: specifies how often this Entities update method should be called.
 1 means every frame, 2 is every other, etc

 ## Component
 Components are added to and managed by an Entity.
 They make up the meat of your game and are basically reuseable chunks of code that decide how your Entities will behave.
-Several Component subclasses are included with Nez including text display, image display, animated sprites, Tiled maps and more.
+Several Component subclasses are included with Ash including text display, image display, animated sprites, Tiled maps and more.

 Component Lifecycle methods: